waterbear-cloud/paco/docs/quickstart102.rst

 .. image:: _static/images/quickstart102-private-ip.png

-Exit the bastion and copy your ``aimkeypair.pem`` file to the bastion so that it can be used to connect to the private web servers.
+Exit the bastion and copy your ``pacokeypair.pem`` file to the bastion so that it can be used to connect to the private web servers.

 .. code-block:: bash

-  $ scp -i ~/path/to/aimkeypair.pem ~/path/to/aimkeypair.pem ec2-user@3.122.229.38
+  $ scp -i ~/path/to/pacokeypair.pem ~/path/to/pacokeypair.pem ec2-user@3.122.229.38

 ..
 Attention:: Copying the public key to a bastion has security risks!
 If your bastion